myrtar/OneFastCatbot/README.md

 <img src="https://i.imgur.com/ukVAWw0.jpeg" />

 ## Notes
 This configuration uses polling, not interrupt.
-Polling occurs every .00025s with a minimum of .00015s available.
-Interrupt might be better, but this is more precision than I need.
+As written, polling occurs every .00025s with a minimum pause of .00015s available.
+Interrupt might be better, but this is more precision than I need, with cats topping out around 13m/s.
+That's going to turn the 88mm wheel 160 times a second.
+With four reflectors, that's eight stripes and 1300 state switches per second, or one state switch every .00076s, so I think interrupt isn't really needed.

 The inner dimension of the One Fast Cat wheel track is D=1070mm, the outer track dimension is D=1149mm, and the support wheels are D=88mm (mine are 110mm, much quieter).

 stripes = Number of tape strips applied to support wheel, times two.
-I have one stripe.
+I have one strip, two stripes (one black, one white).
+I average the values, so they need not be equal or evenly placed.

 distance = track-inner-d / track-outer-d * ( (support-wheel-d * pi ) / stripes )